 The following projects are currently underway within Flagship 3:

 Supervised Learning of Direct Phenotypes

 Developing supervised learning methods for the analysis of phenotypes directly related to yield traits by increasing the size and diversity of labeled datasets, improving their reliability, and evaluating them across locations and seasons.

-We are developing detection networks locate perimeters of objects in images, density networks trained to generate a numerical value, and semantic segmentation networks to assign class labels to image pixels so that contiguous pixels with the same label form segmented regions.
+This activity will develop detection networks locate perimeters of objects in images, density networks trained to generate a numerical value, and semantic segmentation networks to assign class labels to image pixels so that contiguous pixels with the same label form segmented regions.
 By applying these automated processes to plants, computers can replace humans in tedious manual tasks such as observing the emergence of seedlings, counting the number of flowers in a drone image, and separating vegetation from features such as bare soil in rectangular and non-rectangular plots.